-(MFCC), Clini Social Worker (CSW) cal California Board of Behavioral Science Examiners As appropriate, a business license as required by the local jurisdiction where the business is located.
-MFCC: Business and Professions Code §§4980- 4984.9 CSW: Business and Professions Code §§4996- 4997 Parenting Supp Services Provid N/A Vendor must ensure that trainers are credentialed and/or licensed as required by the State of California to practice in the field of training being offered.
+(MFCC), Clinical Social Worker (CSW) California Board of Behavioral Science Examiners As appropriate, a business license as required by the local jurisdiction where the business is located.
+MFCC: Business and Professions Code §\$4980- 4984.9 CSW: Business and Professions Parenting Support Services Provider Code §§4996-4997 As appropriate, a business license as required by the local jurisdiction where the business is located.
+N/A Vendor must ensure that trainers are credentialed and/or licensed as required by the State of California to practice in the field of training being offered.
 Individual or Family Training Provider As appropriate, a business license as required by the local jurisdiction where the business is located.
 N/A Vendor must ensure that trainers are credentialed and/or licensed as required by the State of California to practice in the field of training being offered.

 Associate Behavior Analyst No state licensing category.
 As appropriate, a business license as required by the local jurisdiction where the business is located.
-Certification by the national Behavior Analyst Certification Board Works under the direct supervision of a Behavior Analyst or Behavior Management Consultant.
+Certification by the national Behavior Analyst Certification Board the direct supervision of a alyst or Behavior Consultant.
 Behavioral Technician /Paraprofessional No state licensing category As appropriate, a business license as required by the local jurisdiction where the business is located.
-N/A Works under the direct supervision of a Behavior Analyst or Behavior Management Consultant.
-(1) Has a High School Diploma or the equivalent, has completed 30 hours of competency-based training designed by a certified behavior analyst, and has six months experience working with persons with developmental disabilities; or (2) Possesses an Associate's Degree in either a human, social, or educational services discipline, or a degree or certification related to behavior management, from an accredited community college or educational institution, and has six months experience working with persons with developmental disabilities.

-Verification of Provider Qualifications (For each provider type listed above.
-Copy rows as needed):

-Provider Type (Specify): Entity Responsible for Verification (Specify): Frequency of Verification (Specify): All Habilitation - Behavioral Intervention Services providers Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and Verified upon application for vendorization and ongoing thereafter through oversight and monitoring activities.
+N/A Behavior An Management (1) Has a Hi equivalent, h competency-certified behasix months expersons with or (2) Possesses either a huma services discretification management community constitution, an working with the direct supervision of a alyst or Behavior Consultant. gh School Diploma or the as completed 30 hours of based training designed by a avior analyst, and has experience working with developmental disabilities; an Associate's Degree in an, social, or educational ipline, or a degree or related to behavior, from an accredited ollege or educational and has six months experience in persons with al disabilities.
+Verification of Pro ovider Qualifications (For each provider type listed above.
+Copy rows as Provider Type (Specify): Entity Responsible for Verification (Specify): Frequency of Verification (Specify): All Habilitation - Behavioral Intervention Services providers process, verify prorequirements/qual CCR, § 54310 inc applicable: any lic certificate, permit, for the performance rers, through the vendorization by providers meet requalifications outlined in Title 17, or including the following, as Verified upon application for vendorization and ongoing thereafter through oversight and monitoring activities.

-service design. sis ervention ilities Department of Social Services - Community Care Annually Licensing Division (DSS-CCLD) and regional centers Service Delivery Method.
-(Check each that applies): Participant-directed V Provider mana ged
+service design. Ι Crisis Department of Social Services - Community Care Intervention Licensing Division (DSS-CCLD) and regional centers · · · · · · · · · · · · · · · · · · · Annually 5 Service Delivery Method.
+(Check each that applies): □ Participant-directed Ø Provider mana ged